 2.1 We strongly object to this application to vary the Scheme for the operation of the Leigh Flood Storage Area.
-The EA has consistently failed to properly understand the effect that the operation of the FSA has on Penshurst.
+The EA has consistently failed to properly understand the effect that the operation of the FSA has on both Bridge House and Penshurst.
 Because of this lack of understanding it has developed a theoretical model of flood events that is fundamentally flawed.
 This has a knock on effect through the whole project.